 There is no reports of any structures being burned.

-The evacuated Arizona communities of Pinion Pines and Pine Lake remain safe.
+The evacuated communities of Pinion Pines and Pine Lake remain safe.

-The mandatory evacuation order for the Pine Lake and Pinion Wild Cow Campground will remain closed until further notice.
+The mandatory evacuation order for the Pine Lake and Pinion Pines subdivisions remain in place and Wild Cow Campground will remain closed until further notice.

 Arizona is receiving federal funding to help battle the Dean Peak Fire in Mohave County.